couchbaselabs/try-cb-spring/README.md

 # Couchbase Spring Data Couchbase Travel-Sample Application

+NOTE: This requires Spring Data Couchbase with Collection Support which is currently available only in the branch datacouch_963_scopes_and_collections_for_repositories.
+The sample will only work if that is cloned and installed locally.

 This is a sample application for getting started with [Couchbase Server] and [Spring Data Couchbase].
 The application runs a single page web UI for demonstrating SQL for Documents (N1QL), Sub-document requests and Full Text Search (FTS) querying capabilities.
 It uses Couchbase Server together with the [Spring Boot] web framework for [Java], [Swagger] for API documentation, [Vue] and [Bootstrap].